ourcodingclub/ourcodingclub.github.io/_tutorials/brms.md

 The following tutorial is an introduction to Bayesian modelling but it assumes a prior understanding of modelling and data distribution.
 If you are just getting started with R coding, you should check out [this introduction tutorial](https://ourcodingclub.github.io/tutorials/intro-to-r/) from the Coding Club.
 To make sure everything is clear in your mind, you can also check out these tutorials as well beforehand.
-- Meta-analysis for biologists using MCMCglmm (an introcution to the MCMCglmm package) available [here](https://ourcodingclub.github.io/tutorials/mcmcglmm/index.html)
+- Meta-analysis for biologists using MCMCglmm (an introduction to the MCMCglmm package) available [here](https://ourcodingclub.github.io/tutorials/mcmcglmm/index.html)
 - Generalised linear models in Stan (using the Rstanarm and brms packages to run Stan models) available [here](https://ourcodingclub.github.io/tutorials/stan-2/)

 This tutorial should teach you how to create, assess, present and troubleshoot a brm model.